corbra/SQL-Script-Collection/readme.md

 ### Move-DBSystemDatabase

 Move System database files to a new location.
-Attempls to automate the process found [here](https://learn.microsoft.com/en-us/sql/relational-databases/databases/move-system-databases?view=sql-server-ver16).
+Attempts to automate the process found [here](https://learn.microsoft.com/en-us/sql/relational-databases/databases/move-system-databases?view=sql-server-ver16).

 **WARNING** SQL Must be restarted during the process.
 Semi Automated Function!!
-Some prompted manual steps to configure the master database are necessary see Microsft Help on moving SQL system databases.
+Some prompted manual steps to configure the master database are necessary see Microsoft Help on moving SQL system databases.

 - **Notes**